pingidentity/pingidentity-devops-getting-started/docs/deployReplication.md

   > Enter `dhelp` for a listing of the DevOps command aliases.
 See the [Docker Compose command line reference](https://docs.docker.com/compose/reference/overview/) for the Docker Compose commands.

+## Test the deployment

-3. Verify that data is replicating between the pair by adding a description entry for the first container.
+1. Verify that data is replicating between the pair by adding a description entry for the first container.
 Enter:

   ```text
   docker container exec -it 02-replicated-pair_pingdirectory_1 /opt/out/instance/bin/ldapmodify